tranlv/kaggle-solution/README.md

 #Description:

-The repo contains some of knowledge-awarded kaggle contests.
+The repo contains python scripts for some of knowledge-awarded kaggle contests.

 #List of attempted contests: